rmsouza01/MC-MRI-Rec/README.md

 # MR-reconstruction-challenge

 ## General description
 The Calgary-Campinas dataset team is launching a magnetic resonance (MR) brain imaging reconstruction challenge.
-The challenges has two independent components:
+The challenge has two independent components:

 - Single-channel coil reconstruction challenge
 - Multi-channel coil reconstruction challenge

 Teams are free to decide if they want to participate of just one  or both components.
-One of the main reasons we are launching this challenge is the lack of a good brain MR raw dataset for benchmark purposes.
 Data provided here were collected as part of the ongoing Calgary Normative Study.
 On a yearly basis, the Calgary-Campinas team will assess the possibility/necessity of increasing the amount of data provided as part of this challenge and potentially include prospectively undersampled data.

 ## Single-channel Coil Data (~8 GB uncompressed)